PortaText/php-sdk/README.md

 $client->setCredentials($username, $password);
 ```

+When you specify a [username and password](https://github.com/PortaText/docs/wiki/REST-API#auth_basic) instead of an api key, the sdk will
+automatically login and get a [session token](https://github.com/PortaText/docs/wiki/REST-API#auth_session) when needed.

 # Using the endpoints
 All the API commands can be found in the [Command/Api](https://github.com/PortaText/php-sdk/tree/master/src/PortaText/Command/Api)
 directory.
 The client offers a way to instantiate them by just calling them by their name.